Linux

 Permissions

-udev rule helper in Doctor
+udev rule helper on the Support page

 Tested distros